TylerLu/Huddle/README.md

 4. Click **Authorize**.

    Pick up or input the Huddle work account.
-The user account should be in every teams.
+The user account should be in every team.

    Sign in the account.